<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Here is a brief overview of the two new PAFs:

 1. You can now get a 10 percent lighting power allowance credit if you apply institutional tuning to your lighting, limiting maximum output from the system to 85 percent of full output.
-Institutional tuning is also known as "task tuning" or "high-end trim" and "involves reducing lighting in a space based on IES-recommended maintained task light level requirements or user preference for individual spaces rather than the originally designed maintained light levels, which may be higher than needed," as explained in a Lighting Controls Association article.
+Institutional tuning is also known as "task tuning" or "high-end trim" and "involves reducing lighting in a space based on IES-recommended maintained task light level requirements or user preference for individual spaces rather than the originally designed maintained light levels, which may be higher than needed," as explained in a Lighting Controls Association article

 In other words, if you voluntarily limit the light output in your space, you could get a 10 percent credit toward meeting the new Title 24 PAFs.